 - explicit teaching of social skills and emotional literacy

-- specialised behavioural and cognitive approaches (eg, anger management)
+- specialized behavioral and cognitive approaches (eg, anger management)

-- re-challenging or re-focusing to diminish repetitive or self-injurious behaviour.
+- re-challenging or re-focusing to diminish repetitive or self-injurious behavior.

 This e-bulletin issue was first published in November 2009

 About the author: Linda Evans is the author of SENCO Week.
 She was a teacher/SENCO/adviser/inspector, before joining the publishing world.
 She now works as a freelance writer, editor and part-time college tutor.